kkecher/principles-of-computing-part-1/README.md

-This space is for tasks decisions of the course <a href="https://www.coursera.org/learn/principles-of-computing-1">Coursera > Principles of computing (part 1)</a>
+This repository is for tasks decisions of the course <a href="https://www.coursera.org/learn/principles-of-computing-1">Coursera > Principles of computing (part 1)</a>